 The user is allowed to drag and drop multiple folders and files from one pane to the other.
 He can configure QDir to highlight folders or files with different colors.

-As the free Q-Dir FileManager comes with a lot of options, you can use it as the Windows explorer replacement.
+As the free Q-Dir FileManager comes with a lot of options, you can use it as the Windows Explorer replacement.
 Some options in this program can be confusing for a new user.
-Thus, a newbie should spend some time in understanding the functions before reaching to a conclusion that the program is not user-friendly.
+Thus, a newbie should spend some time in understanding the functions before reaching a conclusion that the program is not user-friendly.